wazuh/wazuh-documentation/source/deployment-options/wazuh-from-sources/wazuh-server/index.rst

 Installing Wazuh server from sources
 ====================================

 The Wazuh server collects and analyzes data received from deployed agents.
-It runs the Wazuh manager, the Wazuh API and Filebeat.
+It runs the Wazuh manager, the Wazuh API, and Filebeat.
 Alternatively, the Wazuh manager package and compatible agent  packages can be checked or downloaded :doc:`here </installation-guide/packages-list>`.

 Installing dependencies
 -----------------------